Computing motivic zeta functions on log smooth models: Smooth log schemes over discrete valuation rings

-Let $\loga{X}$ be a smooth log scheme over $S^\dagger$.
-Such a log scheme is also regular, by \cite[8.2]{kato}, so that we can apply the constructions from Section \ref{sec:fans} to $\loga{X}$.
-Let $\tau$ be a point in $F(\loga{X})$.
-We say that $\tau$ is a {\em vertical} point if it is contained in the special fiber $\mcl{X}_k$ of $\mcl{X}$; otherwise, we call $\tau$ {\em horizontal}.
-Assume that $\tau$ is vertical.
-Then the structural morphism $\loga{X}\to S^{\dagger}$ induces a local morphism of monoids We define the {\em root index} $\rho(\tau)$ to be root index of this morphism $\varphi$.
+Let $\loga{X}$ be a smooth fine and saturated log scheme of finite type over $S^\dagger$.
+Then $\loga{X}$ is regular, by Proposition \ref{prop:regsm}, so that we can apply the constructions from Section \ref{sec:fans} to $\loga{X}$.
+Proposition \ref{prop:regsm} also implies that the underlying scheme $\mcl{X}$ is flat over $S$.
+We denote by $e_t$ the image of the uniformizer $t$ in the monoid $M_{\loga{X}}(\mcl{X})$.
+Let $x$ be a point in $\mcl{X}_k$.
+Then the structural morphism $\loga{X}\to S^{\dagger}$ induces a local morphism of monoids